HTTPArchive/almanac.httparchive.org/src/content/en/2020/capabilities.md

 {{ figure_markup(
   image="get_installed_related_apps.png",
-  caption="getInstalledRelatedApps()",
-  description="TODO",
-  chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTxqot9ALgxcgOVJntkzIKnkpo3idIPy-tL0t_nzC5BwFuq0ThgK5OXOYVVOpama4vB2EyggX813d33/pubchart?oid=1774881171&format=interactive",
-  sheets_gid="860146688",
-  sql_file="get_installed_related_apps_usage.sql"
+  alt="Number of top pages using getInstalledRelatedApps()", caption="Number of top pages using getInstalledRelatedApps().", description="Chart of getInstalledRelatedApps() usage, based on the number of pages monitored by HTTPArchive.
+It compares the usage on mobile and desktop devices.
+It shows a steady growth for mobile devices, peaking at 363 pages in October 2020 compared to 44 desktop pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTxqot9ALgxcgOVJntkzIKnkpo3idIPy-tL0t_nzC5BwFuq0ThgK5OXOYVVOpama4vB2EyggX813d33/pubchart?oid=1774881171&format=interactive", sheets_gid="860146688", sql_file="get_installed_related_apps_usage.sql"
   )
 }}

-Over the course of 2020, the `getInstalledRelatedApps()` API shows exponential growth on mobile websites.
-In September, 0.005 percent of mobile websites tracked by the HTTP Archive made use of this API.
-On the desktop, the API does not grow quite as fast, but still strictly monotonous.
+Over the course of 2020, the `getInstalledRelatedApps()` API shows a strictly monotone growth on mobile websites.
+In October, 363 mobile pages tracked by the HTTP Archive made use of this API.
+On the desktop, the API does not grow quite as fast.
 This could also be due to Android stores currently providing significantly more apps than the Microsoft Store does for Windows.

 ## Content Indexing API